-Use Of Iso-corrosion Curve Diagrams To Recognise High Corrosion Situations And Design Process Equipment Accordingly.
+Use an Isocorrosion Diagrams To Recognise High Corrosion Situations And Design Process Equipment Accordingly.
 A true story of how a high nickel alloy (Alloy 28) reactor was holed in 8 weeks by sulphuric (sulfuric) acid running down the inside wall.
-When the situation was reviewed in detail using iso-corrosion curve diagrams for the alloy in sulphuric acid it was obvious that such a problem would occur.
+When the situation was reviewed in detail using an iso-corrosion diagram for the alloy in sulphuric acid it was obvious that such a problem would occur.
 The iso-corrosion curves clearly showed the huge corrosion rates that would happen at local contact points within the reactor.
-A clear,and detailed understanding of how to use iso-corrosion curves would have highlighted the problem at the design stage.
+A clear and detailed understanding of how to use iso-corrosion curves would have highlighted the problem at the design stage.

 Keywords: corrosion rate, corrosion resistance, iso-corrosion curve, iso-corrosion diagram, nickel alloy corrosion

-These sudden changes in the corrosion resistance of metals is best seen on an iso-corrosion curve diagram.
+These sudden changes in the corrosion resistance of metals is best seen on an isocorrosion diagram showing iso-corrosion curves for different chemical strengths and equipment service environments.
 A stylised sketch of an iso-corrosion chart is shown below.
 Usually the data for the curves are developed from laboratory tests and as such are only indicative of real-world situations.
 The curves on the diagram show the conditions at which the amount of metal loss is the same.

 What is important is to see what happens as the chemical concentration changes AND as the temperature changes AND as the availability of oxygen changes AND as the concentration of contaminants change … all at the same time.